 Massachusetts Man Charged With Assault With Intent To Murder In Quincy After Shooting Neighbor

-Christopher Leonard of Randolph, Massachusetts was charged with Armed Assault With Intent To Murder, Discharging a Firearm Within 500 Feet of a Building and Improper Storage of a Firearm after a dispute with his neighbor over a fence ended up in a shooting.
-According to reports Leonard and his wife were in their yard last Friday night when the neighbor, John Rota went onto Leonard's property to discuss an ongoing dispute regarding a fence that separates the neighbor's properties.
-The discussion turned violent when Leonard hit Rota who responded by throwing a beer can at Leonard.
-Supposedly Leonard then pulled out a gun and shot Rota in the stomach.
-Afterwards Leonard tried to stop the bleeding and tended to Rota's wound.
-Leonard's wife told police that he had been out drinking earlier in the evening and that he becomes violent when he drinks.
-Leonard is licensed to carry firearms.
+“JR'”, a pseudonym, of Randolph, Massachusetts was charged with Armed Assault With Intent To Murder, Discharging a Firearm Within 500 Feet of a Building and Improper Storage of a Firearm after a dispute with his neighbor over a fence ended up in a shooting.
+According to reports JR and his wife were in their yard last Friday night when the neighbor went onto JR’s property to discuss an ongoing dispute regarding a fence that separates the neighbor’s properties.
+The discussion turned violent when JR hit the neighbor who responded by throwing a beer can at JR. Supposedly JR then pulled out a gun and shot the neighbor in the stomach.
+Afterwards JR tried to stop the bleeding and tended to the man’s wound.
+JR’s wife told police that he had been out drinking earlier in the evening and that he becomes violent when he drinks.
+JR is licensed to carry firearms.
 His bail was set at twenty thousand dollars by a judge in the Quincy District Court.

 Read Article: